omnilaboratory/OmniBOLT-spec/OmniBOLT-07-Hierarchical-Deterministic-(HD)-wallet.md

 ## Invoice encoding

 The difference between an OBD invoice and LND invoice is that obd invoice has specified asset id in human readable part.
-Remaining parts are the same to [specified in LND](https://github.com/lightningnetwork/lightning-rfc/blob/master/11-payment-encoding.md#bolt-11-invoice-protocol-for-lightning-payments).
+Remaining parts are the same to [specified in BOLT 11](https://github.com/lightningnetwork/lightning-rfc/blob/master/11-payment-encoding.md#bolt-11-invoice-protocol-for-lightning-payments).

 ### Human readable part